 A 2009 Spartan Gladiator / Central States Engine that carries 6 people and 6 SCBAs.
 The rig has a 435 HP Cummins Diesel Engine with an Allison 4000 EVS Transmission.
 The cab has a 10” raised roof with air conditioning.
 It has a 2000 GPM side-mounted Waterous pump with 1000 gallons of water and 20 gallons of Foam.
 It carries a 24 ft. extension ladder, 14 ft. roof ladder, 10 ft. closet ladder and a little giant ladder.
 It has a 3” remote control deck gun, a portable deck gun with base, 2000 ft. of 5-inch supply hose, four 200 ft. pre-connected crosslays, 150 ft. front bumper trash line, two high-rise packs, a 400 ft. section of 2 ½ inch in the rear, a 300 ft. section of 2 ½ in the rear and a 400 ft. section of 1 ¾ in the rear.
 It is equipped with 20 ft. of hard suction, a chainsaw, ventilation saw, chimney kit, salvage kit, electrical kit, lock-out kit, leak kit, a selection of tarps, a negative pressure fan, a positive pressure fan, a portable pump, 7 portable extinguishers, a variety of spill/hazmat equipment, a wide selection of hand tools, an oxygen bag, a medical bag and a trauma bag.
 It is equipped with a Whelen LED Lighting Package and has 5 Quartz Scene Lights and a large selection of portable scene lighting.
 It is also equipped with a Thermal Imaging Camera, CO/Gas Meter and an On-Scene Explorer GPS Navigational/Preplanning System via Panasonic Toughbook Laptop Computer.
 This is the main company engine and is usually the first engine out the door on every type of fire and second unit out the door on all accidents & rescues.

-A 2010 Spartan Gladiator / Central States Engine that carries 6 people and 6 SCBAs.
+A 2010 Spartan Gladiator / Central States Engine / Rescue that carries 6 people and 6 SCBAs.
 The rig has a 500 HP Cummins Diesel Engine with an Allison 4000 EVS Transmission.
 The cab has a 10” raised roof with air conditioning.
 It has a 2000 GPM side-mounted Waterous pump with 1000 gallons of water and 30 gallons of Foam.
 It carries a 24 ft. extension ladder, 14 ft. roof ladder, 10 ft. closet ladder and a little giant ladder.
-It has a 3” remote control deck gun, a portable deck gun with base, 2000 ft. of 5-inch supply hose, four 200 ft. pre-connected crosslays, 150 ft. pre-connected foam line located at the pump panel, 100 ft. front bumper trash line, 150 ft. front bumper 1 ¾-inch line, two high-rise packs, a 500 foot 2 ½-inch line to the rear connected to the Blitz-fire portable monitor, a 300 foot 2 ½-inch Blitz line off the rear as well as a 300 foot 1 ¾ pre-connect.
-It is equipped with 30 ft. of hard suction, a chainsaw, ventilation saw, K-12 saw w/carbide and diamond blades, chimney kit, salvage kit, electrical kit, lock-out kit, leak kit, a selection of tarps, a negative pressure fan, a positive pressure fan, a portable pump, 6 portable extinguishers, a variety of spill/hazmat equipment, a wide selection of hand tools, a stokes basket, backboards, an oxygen bag, a medical bag, a trauma bag and an AED.
-It also has a electric Amkus Dual-Simo Unit with a set of Spreaders, O-Cutters and 2 Rams.
-The engine also carries assorted cribbing and hand tools for basic vehicle rescue.
+It has a 3” remote control deck gun, a portable deck gun with base, 2000 ft. of 5-inch supply hose, four 200 ft. pre-connected crosslays, 150 ft. pre-connected foam line located at the pump panel, 100 ft. front bumper 1" brush line, 150 ft. front bumper 1 ¾-inch line, two high-rise packs, a 500 foot 2 ½-inch line to the rear connected to the Blitz-fire portable monitor, a 300 foot 2 ½-inch Blitz line off the rear as well as a 300 foot 1 ¾ pre-connect.
+It is equipped with 30 ft. of hard suction, a chainsaw, ventilation saw, K-12 saw w/carbide and diamond blades, chimney kit, salvage kit, electrical kit, lock-out kit, leak kit, a selection of tarps, a negative pressure fan, a positive pressure fan, 6 portable extinguishers, a variety of spill/hazmat equipment, a wide selection of hand tools, a stokes basket, backboards, an oxygen bag, a medical bag, a trauma bag and an AED.
+The unit is equipped with a Amkus Dual-Simo Unit with 2 - 100 foot reels, preconnected to the Spreaders & O-Cutters, plus has 4 assorted sizes of Rams, and all necessary accessories.
+The engine also carries assorted cribbing, struts, air chisel, air bags and hand tools to be classifies as a medium duty rescue.
 It is equipped with a Whelen LED Lighting Package and has 5 Quartz scene lights and a large selection of portable scene lighting.
-It is also equipped with an On-Scene Explorer GPS Navigational/Preplanning System via Panasonic Toughbook Laptop Computer.
+It is also equipped with an On-Scene Explorer GPS Navigational/Preplanning System via Computer.

 A 2000 HME / Central States Engine/Tanker that carries 6 people and 5 SCBAs.
 It has a 400 HP Cummins engine with an Allison automatic transmission.
 The cab has a 10” raised roof with air conditioning.
 It has a 1750 GPM pump with 1800 gallons of water.
 It has 2 pre-connected crosslays on the sides and 2 attack lines out the back along with 1700 ft. of 5 inch supply hose.
 It has a 2000-gallon Porta-tank along with 48 feet of ladders onboard.
 It is equipped with 30 feet of hard suction, a chainsaw, a ventilation saw, chimney kit, salvage kit, portable lighting, permanent lighting, and a wide selection of hand tools.
 It carries a full selection of medical & trauma supplies and an AED due to its remote location.
 The Engine/Tanker sits on top a mountain and is mostly responsible for protecting a rural valley.